 The same goes for paper documents, cash, passports, and visas.

 If any of your luggage comes with waterproof covers, ensure you use them on your tank bag or roll bag – especially if you keep your valuables in them.

 As a final touch of security, secure a bungee cord around them to stop the cover from flying off.

-In the second instalment, we look at the technical aspects of riding your motorcycle in the rain.
+In the second instalment, we look at the technical aspects of motorcycle riding in the rain.
 These include the importance of observations, acceleration, braking, cornering, and a whole host of other top tips.